• Skip to main content

 Van Compatibility

-It’s also important to check on the compatibility of your kit with your van.
+It’s also essential to check on the compatibility of your kit with your van.

-Of course, if you’ve some popular van models such as MB Sprinters, RAM Promaster, Ford Transits, Dodge Sprinters, etc., you shouldn’t have a problem.
+Of course, if you have some popular van models, such as MB Sprinters, RAM Promaster, Ford Transits, Dodge Sprinters, etc., you shouldn’t have a problem.

-However, for the unique and smaller van models, you need to consider compatibility; otherwise, you may need to perform significant modifications.
+However, it would help if you considered compatibility for the unique and smaller van models; otherwise, you may need significant modifications.

 Ease of Installation